 When it comes to accommodations, there are many different types of options in Alaska.
-I grew up here traveling around the state, and one of my favorite things to do is stay at a local Airbnb.
+I grew up here traveling around the state, and one of my favorite things to do is stay at a local house with local flavor.
 I love that you can stay in an authentic log cabin with a wood stove or have oceanfront views watching whales and sea otters play.

-For a place like Alaska, though, there aren’t as many hotel options so I pretty much always recommend an Airbnb (unless you’re staying in Anchorage, in which I’d recommend the downtown Hotel Captain Cook).
+In Alaska, there aren’t as many hotel options so I pretty much always recommend a home rental (unless you’re staying in Anchorage, in which I’d recommend the downtown Hotel Captain Cook).

-There are some definite perks to booking an Airbnb.
+There are some definite perks to booking a VRBO.
 Unlike a hotel, there’s a much higher level of personalization and you are getting a more authentic experience.
 If traveling with your family or a group, it’s also usually much more cost-effective to stay in a 3-bedroom house versus booking 3 hotel rooms.

-And in Alaska, Airbnb prices are often the same or less than a hotel (if there’s a hotel around).
-If you’re new to booking through Airbnb, I would recommend checking out reviews to see what people love about the property.
+And in Alaska, VRBO prices are often the same or less than a hotel (if there’s a hotel around).
+If you’re new to booking through VRBO, I would recommend checking out reviews to see what people love about the property.

 There are a lot of stays in Alaska that come with views, a hot tub, or something unique that you would have a hard time finding elsewhere.

-Here are some unique Airbnb stays when planning your trip to Alaska.
+Here are some unique home stays when planning your trip to Alaska.

-Located in Homer, this beautiful 1150sq ft cabin style home overlooks Kachemak Bay and the Kenai Mountains.
-After a day of adventure you can relax in the outdoor hot tub or enjoy the large fire pit overlooking the bay.
+Located in Homer, this beautifully designed home overlooks Kachemak Bay and the Kenai Mountains.
+After a day of adventure, you can relax in the outdoor hot tub or enjoy an evening grilling under a covered deck.

 From here you can also take a bush plane to Katmai or Lake Clark National Park to view one of the best places in the world for brown bears.
 While it’s not cheap, flying to Katmai is a once in a lifetime opportunity and I highly recommend it if you can swing it.
 This tour runs a day trip and is rated 5 stars for the expert pilot and guide, and the experience as well.

-This updated rustic log cabin is 1600sq feet and located in the heart of Talkeetna.
+This updated 3-bedroom log home is located right in the heart of Talkeetna.
 It’s within walking distance to the charming town of Talkeetna, which is a good stopping point between Anchorage and Denali National Park.
 It’s also a popular spot for flight tours to Denali.

 The town is where the Talkeetna, Chulitna, and Susitna rivers converge and form the Big Susitna (Big Su).
 It’s also an old Gold Mining town and was the site for the start of the Alaska Railroad in 1916.
 Because of this, the main street is lined with cute historic buildings which are now restaurants and shops with local items.

-This beautiful mountain lodge is 3 bedrooms and can sleep up to 8, making it a great spot for larger groups.
+This 4100sq ft private retreat sits on 26 acres. bedrooms and can sleep up to 8, making it a great spot for larger groups.
 Located at the base of Alyeska, it’s the perfect spot for a winter ski trip or hiking in the summer.
-The home has in-floor heating and a steam sauna.
-There’s a large heated entrance dedicated to gear removal as well.

 Oceanview A-Frame Cabin (Seward)